-Why I Traveled to Thailand on an Internship Instead of Jumping into a Career After Graduation
+Why I Did an Internship in Thailand Instead of Jumping into a Career After Graduation

 I had just graduated last December, and unlike my fellow graduates, I had absolutely no idea what my next move was going to be.
 As I applied to multiple companies and went through the gruesome interview process, I was constantly weighing the pros and cons of finding a full-time job.

 However, I couldn’t convince myself to dive into the corporate world just yet.
 Then it occurred to me that I was unhappy with my job options, not because of the specific companies, but because of their location.
 I knew I wanted to start a new job adventure, just not within the United States.
 A few google searches later, I stumbled upon the exactly what I was looking for, the Greenheart Travel Internship in Thailand.

 This program contained all the idyllic qualities I had been dreaming of:

 - It was in a country I had never been to